BalloonBox-Inc/SCRTSibyl_phase2/README.md

 ## Problem / Solution

 Phase 2 of SCRTSibyl features the following extensions:
- - **Expand wallet options**: we will build an integration through the novel Citadel.One Secret wallet.
-The user can then choose to authenticate into SCRTSibyl through their preferred wallet (Keplr or Citadel).

  - **Expand validator options**: we will integrate through the Binance API.
 Binance is a well-established and growing crypto exchange platform and we want to allow users who don't own a wallet in Coinbase the chance to get their score calculated by connecting their Binance account instead.
 Thus, users have now the choice to connect either their Coinbase account, their Binance account, or both.